mhuertascompany/IAC_XXX_WINTER/morphology/Readme.md

 - For the "shallow" approach we will use measurements from the [catalog provided](Nair_Abraham_cat.fit).
 It includes for every galaxy, strucutural parameters (sizes etc..), colors , SFRs and other indicators.

 - For the "deep" approach, the input will be the jpeg images.
 The jpeg images can be donwnloaded [here](https://drive.google.com/drive/folders/1ufj6ATroZ3emBbSQfQhcL_6W87EPgTaS?usp=sharing).
 The name is  matched to the ID in the catalog.
-Donwloand the tarball, untar and save in folder IAC_XXX_WINTER
+Donwloand the tarball, save in folder IAC_XXX_WINTER/morphology and untar

 - A [jupyter notebook](morph_classical_ML.ipynb) for the shallow approach is provided.
 I used RFs and ANNs.